 This is often paraphrased as, ‘No plan survives contact with the enemy’ (Barnett, p.
 35, 1963).
 In short, managing all projects using a controlled production process with pre-defined requirements, inputs and tasks leading to a predefined output with nominal change is unrealistic.
 Even PRINCE2 (PRojects IN a Controlled Environment) presumes a changing and dynamic environment.
 One of the PRINCE2 themes, aspects of project management that must be continually addressed, includes change.
 PRINCE2 is not an output-focused methodology.

 ‘The purpose of the change theme is to identify, assess and control any potential and approved changes to the baseline. . .

 Change is inevitable during the life of a project, and every project needs a systematic approach to the identification, assessment and control of issues that may result in change’ (OGC – PRINCE2, p.
 91, 2009).

 GPM Global argues that project management maturity follows the transition outlined below in exhibit 7.
 The focus on output may be acceptable when starting out on simpler projects.
-With more complex projects, the attention should progressively evolve to include a benefits and organisational focus.
-The next evolution is the acceptance, adoption and integration of sustainability into the project management lifecycle, as outlined below in exhibit 7.
+With more complex projects, the attention should progressively evolve to include a benefits and organizational focus.
+The next evolution is the acceptance, adoption and integration of sustainability into the project management life-cycle, as outlined below in exhibit 7.